yclas/guides/docs/General-change-your-name-site-description.md

 # How to change your site's name and description

-When you  [create a classifieds website with Yclas](http://yclas.com/)  you can change your site's name and description very easily.
+When you  create a classifieds website with Yclas,  you can change your site's name and description very easily.

 Both terms are pretty straight forward and self-explanatory.